Search

 • Transactions by means of Liaison Services (agents who connect people but do not handle money in the process)

-• speculators
+• Speculators

 Slaughtering of goats at abattoirs is recorded with sheep, so figures are difficult to gauge.
-Most goats are slaughtered on an informal basis and/or for traditional purposes (weddings and funerals).
+Also, most goats are slaughtered on an informal basis and/or for traditional purposes (weddings and funerals).
 The commercial sector is responsible for less than one percent of the goats slaughtered in the country.
 The informal market of goats thus drives the South African goat industry.

 It has long been a hope that Boer goat farming and exporting will attract thousands of black emerging and small-scale farmers.
 Local herds and breeding material have been too small to meet overseas demands.